wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 == Description ==

-**Share Buttons by GetSocial.io** is a WordPress all in one toolkit to help you grow your shares, traffic and followers.
+**Social Sharing Buttons by GetSocial.io** is a WordPress all in one toolkit to help you grow your shares, traffic and followers.
 Get more Visitors, Conversions, Subscribers, Shares and Revenue from your site.
 Optimize your SEO and increase social shares with GetSocial.
 It is a freemium plugin so there are some free apps and some paid apps.

 Our apps include native & customizable share buttons, welcome & subscribe bars, conversion tracking, copy paste share tracking and much more.
 You can find more info about our product <a href="http://getsocial.io/?utm_source=wordpress_plugin">here</a>.
 This app store is organized in 5 different categories: